Lock and Dam No. 9

-Lock and Dam No. 9 is a lock and dam located near Lynxville, Wisconsin and Harpers Ferry, Iowa on the Upper Mississippi River around river mile 647.9.
+Lock and Dam No. 9 is an American lock and dam located near Lynxville, Wisconsin and Harpers Ferry, Iowa on the Upper Mississippi River around river mile 647.9.
 The lower portion of Pool 9 was formally named Lake Winneshiek.
 The normal pool elevation behind the dam is 620 ft.
 It was constructed and placed in operation in July 1937.
 The site underwent a major rehabilitation from 1989 and 2006.
 The dam consists of concrete structure 811 ft long with five roller gates and eight tainter gates.
 Earth embankment 9800 ft long with a grouted overflow spillway 1350 ft long.
 The lock is 110 ft wide by 600 ft long.
 Lock and Dam No. 9 is located 12 miles upstream from Prairie du Chien, Wisconsin.
 The lock and dam are owned and operated by the St. Paul District of the United States Army Corps of Engineers-Mississippi Valley Division.